Home /Compare /Slate Blue vs Periwinkle

 Can you use slate blue and periwinkle together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 3.45:1.
-Use slate blue as the dominant/darker color and periwinkle as the accent or highlight.
+Yes.
+Both slate blue and periwinkle are purple shades, so they pair naturally in a monochromatic palette.
+Use slate blue as the dominant color and periwinkle as the accent or highlight.

 What is the hex code for slate blue?+